 The remainder of the paper is organized as follows.
-The next section provides some institutional background on immigration to Canada, prenatal sex choice options, abortion access in Canada, and religious prohibitions against sex choice.
-Section 3 describes the Canadian census microdata and our analysis sample, Section 4 our results, and Section 5 concludes with a brief discussion.
+The "Institutions" section provides some institutional background on immigration to Canada, prenatal sex choice options, abortion access in Canada, and religious prohibitions against sex choice.
+We then describe the Canadian census microdata and our analysis sample, and our results.
+We conclude with a brief discussion.

-2 Institutions
+Institutions

 Several features of the environment for Asian immigrants in Canada combine to make their study uniquely informative.
-The levels of immigration are high, sex determination technology is readily available, and abortions are publicly funded without legal impediment.5 This generates an environment with a sizeable proportion of the population having cultural attachment to
+The levels of immigration are high, sex determination technology is readily available, and abortions are publicly funded without legal impediment.
+Below we provide a brief background of Asian immigration to Canada, prenatal sex determination, and religious and cultural attitudes towards sex selection.